chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

           region = ""
       ```

-      - If you configured pre deployment, then we are good
+      * If you configured it before deployment, then you are all set.
-      - If you want to change the `bucket` or `base_path`, then use the below template for Frontend nodes
+      * If you want to change the `bucket` or `base_path`, use the following template for Frontend nodes.

       ```sh
       [global.v1]